KAlvarezCS/BJC_Git_Book/unit-3-lab-5/unit-3-lab-5-page-2.md

    5. What does the slider at the bottom do?
    6. If the interactive graph doesn't work on this page, you can [view it on google.com](https://www.google.com/publicdata/explore?ds=d5bncppjof8f9_&ctype=b&strail=false&bcs=d&nselm=s&met_x=sp_dyn_le00_in&scale_x=lin&ind_x=false&met_y=sp_dyn_tfrt_in&scale_y=lin&ind_y=false&met_s=sp_pop_totl&scale_s=lin&ind_s=false&dimp_c=country:region&ifdim=country&tunit=Y&pit=1437710400000&ind=false&icfg&iconSize=0.5).

 2. **Analyze **the data.
 In the interactive graph above, click the play button in the lower-left or move the slider at the bottom.
 Discuss the following:

-   1. What does this interactive data set tell you about global trends in life expectency over time \(on average\)?
+   1. What does this interactive data set tell you about global trends in life expectancy over time \(on average\)?

    2. What about global trends in fertility over time \(on average\)?